Tour India and visit Agra’s opulent Taj Mahal on a solo parent family adventure.

-Take the whole family on an unforgettable adventure to charismatic India, a place full of colourful characters, scrumptious cuisine and remarkable landscapes.
+Embark on an unforgettable adventure to India with your young ones and discover a place full of rich spirituality, scrumptious cuisine and remarkable landscapes.
 Get the most out of this sensational subcontinent by tasting sizzling curries in Delhi, strolling through the 'Pink City' of Jaipur and heading deep into Ranthambhore National Park to follow the tracks of the elusive Bengal tiger.
 Of course, no visit to India is complete without gazing upon the Taj Mahal, an epic monument to love and one of the finest examples of Islamic architecture in the world.
-With plenty of cultural highlights for the adults and exciting activities for the kids, this trip is bound to excite, enchant and inspire memories to last a lifetime.
+With plenty of cultural highlights for you and exciting activities for the kids, this trip is bound to excite, enchant and inspire memories to last a lifetime.

 Act like Mowgli on the hunt for Shere Khan in your own real life version of ‘The Jungle Book’